What is a Rent-to-Own Agreement?

 - Buyers earn equity during the leasing period.

-While there can be some truth to all six points above, it varies by option and contract.
-To avoid scams, be sure to understand the opportunity and associated documents before proceeding with any type of offering.
+While all six points above can be somewhat true, the truth varies by option and contract.
+To avoid scams, be sure to understand the opportunity and associated documents before proceeding with any offering.

 Avoiding Scams